unlight/asmt-javascript-questions/README.md

 - What kind of documents you’ve created recently?
 - Let’s imagine you need to create ‘Send Email’ form from Gmail.
 What are your estimates and why?
 - How "reselect library" improves performance?
 How do you measure perf?
 When reselect optimizations not working?
-- What is main difference between Redux and Facebook Flux library?
 - You mentioned in your form that you mentored junior and newcomer.
 Was it successful and why?
 How do you think you may improve your mentoring skills?
 - What techniques did you use?
 What was the outcome?
 - Could you describe pitfalls you may face with in development for mobile devices?
 (What are the difficulties you may face )